paulfioravanti/steno-dictionaries/dictionaries/command/README.md

 This directory consists of dictionaries which contain Plover command outlines that either:

-- leverage a [Plover plugin][] to perform some action
 - run a keyboard shortcut

-In the latter case, I have used [Alfred][] to pick up those keyboard shortcuts, and route them through [Alfred workflows][].
+- run a script to perform some action

-More details on the code or workflows that run the functionality that the command outlines are mapped to can be found in the [commands config][] directory.
+More details on the code that runs the functionality that some command outlines are mapped to can be found in the [commands config][] directory.

 My current set of commands consists of the following: